s3geek/crmking/README.md

 crmking
 =======

-CRMKing is a Customer Relationship Management System built on the Zend Framework and integrated with Asterisk
+CRMKing is a Magento Module ( Magento is a Zend Framework Project ) for Customer Relationship Management and is integrated with Asterisk.
+The focus of CRMKing is Security, Swiftness, and Scalability (S3)